 Boeser leads Canucks to 5-1 win over slumping Flyers

-Chris Tanev, Loui Eriksson, Josh Leivo and Markus Granlund also scored for Vancouver, and Troy Stecher had two assists.
+Chris Tanev, Loui Eriksson, Josh Leivo and Markus Granlund also scored for the Canucks, and Troy Stecher had two assists.
 Jacob Markstrom stopped 31 shots.

-Scott Laughton scored for the Flyers, who lost for the second time in two nights.
-Philadelphia finished a five-game trip in which it earned just three points.
+Scott Laughton scored for the Flyers.
 Anthony Stolarz stopped two-of-four shots before he left midway through the first period Due to a lower-body injury.
 Backup Alex Lyon made 17 saves.

 Vancouver opened the scoring 4:13 into the game, with Tanev slipping a backhand shot past Stolarz.
 It was the first goal of the year for the veteran defenseman.